A. Javier Trevino

-I'm currently writing a book on service sociology and a textbook on social problems.
+I'm currently writing a textbook on social problems.

 I teach courses in Sociological Theory, Sociology of Law, Criminology, Deviance and Social Control, Latino Communities.

 Consultant, Department Resource Group, American Sociological Association, 2012-

 President, Society for the Study of Social Problems, 2010-2011,